Bayona Vásquez Lab

 I was born in a small town in Colombia.
 When I was a little kid, my parents introduced me to the love of nature and the outdoors.
 Then, when I was 12, I snorkeled for the first time, and I was fascinated with underwater creatures, their forms, and their interactions.
 Since then, I knew I wanted to study natural sciences.

 In 2003, I went to college to study Biology at Universidad Nacional de Colombia.
 During my junior year of college, I became interested in genetics, evolution, and molecular ecology.
 I started working on a project in the Conservation Genetics Lab on the population genetics of Crocodylus acutus, and then, in the same lab, I did my honors thesis on the population genetics of Plagioscion magdalenae, an endemic freshwater fish in Colombia.
-I was mentored by the amazing professor MSc.
+I was mentored by the amazing Professor MSc.
 Consuelo Burbano.